beskarbuilder/TARS-BSK/README_EN.md

 **Contextual improvement:** TARS-BSK already had the "books" context loaded, so it took less time to respond.
 It learned that you like literature topics and adjusted its response, at a cost of "only" 24.59 seconds of your life.

-> **_TARS-BSK comments:_** _"I tried to create an elegant diagram to show my response times, but even Mermaid seems to struggle with my existence.
-Like everything in this project."_
+> **_TARS-BSK comments:_** _I tried to create an elegant diagram to show my response times, but even Mermaid seems to struggle with my existence.
+Like everything in this project._

 ```
 ┌──────────────────────────────────────────────────────────────────┐